Background pattern

 How Memantina SUN works

-Memantina SUN belongs to a group of medications known as dementia medications.
+Memantina SUN belongs to a group of medicines called anti-dementia medicines.

-The loss of memory in Alzheimer's disease is due to an alteration in brain signals.
-The brain contains called N-methyl-D-aspartate (NMDA) receptors that participate in the transmission of important nervous signals in learning and memory.
-Memantina SUN belongs to the group of medications called NMDA receptor antagonists.
-Memantina SUN acts on these receptors by improving the transmission of nervous signals and memory.
+Memory loss in Alzheimer's disease is due to an alteration in brain signals.
+The brain contains so-called N-methyl-D-aspartate (NMDA) receptors that are involved in the transmission of important nerve signals in learning and memory.
+Memantina SUN belongs to a group of medicines called NMDA receptor antagonists.
+Memantina SUN acts on these receptors, improving the transmission of nerve signals and memory.

 What Memantina SUN is used for